DEV: Morse Code Keyer and Sidetone

-This page emulates a Morse keyer combined with an iambic paddle.
-It can also be put into straight key mode (with no keyer).
+This page emulates various combinations of keys/paddles with or without a Morse keyer.
 The default settings are suitable for the VBand interface, but you can also connect a Morse key via an interface which fires mouse clicks, or just use the keyboard directly.

 Dit